-Being well networked not only at the local level, but regionally, nationally and internationally too is key to mobilising the necessary knowledge, capital and resources we need to remain ahead
+Being well networked not only at the local level, but regionally, nationally and internationally too is key to mobilising the necessary knowledge, capital and resources we need to remain ahead of the game.

 We stay calm and work constructively to embrace change - this combination helps us stay resilient as a community.